Photo: Andrzej Otrębski / Wikimedia Commons

 FAQ

 Can you do Europe on €50/day?
-Yes in Eastern Europe — the extraordinary €50/day budget (€20–30 accommodation in a hostel or budget guesthouse, €10–15 food (the extraordinary lunch menus in Poland, Hungary, and the Czech Republic — the extraordinary 3-course lunch menu for €5–8), €5–10 transport, and €5–10 activities) is genuinely comfortable in Kraków, Budapest, Warsaw, Prague, and Tallinn.
-In Western Europe (Lisbon, Barcelona, Berlin), €75–100/day is a more realistic budget for a private room and 2 proper meals daily.
+Yes, in Eastern Europe — a €50/day budget (€20–30 for accommodation in a hostel or budget guesthouse, €10–15 for food — including the excellent 3-course lunch menus for €5–8 found across Poland, Hungary, and the Czech Republic — €5–10 for transport, and €5–10 for activities) is genuinely comfortable in Kraków, Budapest, Warsaw, Prague, and Tallinn.
+In Western Europe (Lisbon, Barcelona, Berlin), €75–100/day is a more realistic budget for a private room and two proper meals a day.